This is a named option within the Mathematics M.A., which is offered for work leading to the Ph.D.

 Prior Coursework

-With program approval, students are allowed to count no more than 15 credits of coursework numbered 300 or above taken as a UW–Madison Special student.
-Coursework earned five or more years prior to admission to a master’s degree is not allowed to satisfy requirements.
+Students in the MA program are allowed to count no more than 14 credits of graduate coursework from other institutions.
+Coursework earned ten or more years prior to admission to a master’s degree is not allowed to satisfy requirements.

 - Good standing (progressing according to standards; any funding guarantee remains in place).